martingrzzler/occupi/README.md

 ### Server Setup
 I used nginx as reverse proxy and for serving the files of the PWA front end application.
 In order for it to work properly you should enable tls.
-I used certbot and lestencrypt for that matter.
+I used certbot and letsencrypt for that matter.

 ### Author
 - Martin Gressler - [@martingrzzler](https://github.com/martingrzzler)